KristjanESPERANTO/MMM-EasyPix/README.md

 # MMM-EasyPix

-The easiest way to show pictures on your MagicMirror².
+The easiest way to show pictures on your [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror).

-Supported file formats: jpg, png and gif (even animated gif's).
+Supported file formats: JPG, PNG, SVG and GIF (even animated GIFs).

+Pi 1 users should use static pictures or small sized GIFs.

 ## Where your picture files go

 Your picture files go in the "pix" folder inside the MMM-EasyPix module folder.

-## Works with Hello-Lucy

-This module works also with [Hello-Lucy](https://github.com/mykle1/Hello-Lucy) voice enhancement (required for sound).

-Pi users should use static pictures or small sized gifs.
-They can try `eyes.gif` or `2.gif`.

 ## Installation